- 6.1"FHD+85% useful19.5:9

 - Quality made by huawei

-Quality is good software and hardware is very good but I don't understand the selling price is from 400 to 600 bug's why huawei put a mono speaker in this grandiose smartphone???Positives
+Quality is good software and hardware is very good but I don't understand the selling price is from 400 to 600 bug's why huawei put a mono speaker in this grandiose smartphone???Pros

 - Rear camera